sebnozzi/miniscript.ts/ROADMAP.md

   They are resolved if anything else fails AFTER the global scope is exhausted.
 - Split intrinsics into different files
+- Do a code review and compare intrinsics impl. with official one
+  - Check type conversions
+  - Check edge cases
+  - Check that indexes in intrinsics are converted to int
+  - Check that checkRange is used
 - Implement intrinsics:
   - refEquals(a, b)
 - Implement math-assignment operators